muhammadnavas/AI-Resume-Builder/README.md

 > **Your Prompt.
 Your Resume.
 Recruiter Ready.**

 An AI-powered resume builder that converts a single text prompt into a professional, ATS-compliant, recruiter-ready resume.
-Built for the UnsaidTalks Hackathon.
+Features multiple AI providers (OpenAI, Gemini, Grok) for reliable processing and intelligent data extraction.
+Built for hackathons and quick deployment.

 ## 🎯 Problem Statement